ChimeHQ/SwiftTreeSitter/README.md

 ## Predicate/Directive Support

 `QueryMatch` provides an API for getting at query predicates and directives.
-However, actually applying their effects isn't really something that this library can do.
-That requires tight integration with both the underlying text content and the system using the query.
-Unfortunately, if you need to run queries that contain predicates, evaluating and applying them is up to you.
+You are free to use/evaluate them yourself.
+However, there is also a `ResolvingQueryCursor`, which wraps a standard `QueryCursor`, but allows for resolution of predicates.
+It also provides some facilities for preloading all `QueryMatch` objects from the underlying `QueryCursor`, which can help with performance in some situations.

 The following predicates are parsed and transformed into structured `Predicate` cases.
 All others are turned into the `generic` case.

-- `eq?`
+- `eq?`: fully supported
-- `match?`
+- `match?`: fully supported
-- `is-not? local`
+- `is-not?`: parsed, but not implemented

+Please open up an issue if you need additional support here.

 ## Runtime/Parser Dependencies